dotwebstack/dotwebstack-framework/docs/service/openapi.md

       offset: $query.page
 ```
 The entries `first` and `offset` map to parameters which will be used to populate the graphpQL [paging settings](../core/paging.md).
-If paging is disabled, the generated graphQL query will not contain the `nodes` wrapper field for paged collections.
+If paging is disabled, the generated GraphQL query will not contain the `nodes` wrapper field for paged collections.

 ## Required fields